 a.)
-Number of proposals received for 1.)
-2.) b.)
+Number of proposals received for 1.) b.)
 Basis of selection documented.
-Yes 🗌 No c.)
-Non-selected firms notified in writing?
+Yes No c.)
+Non-selected firms notified in writin ıg?
 Yes 🗌 No d.)
-If only one proposal was received on any of the above, has Commerce been notified?
-If so, please attach approval.
-This must be approved a minimum of two weeks prior to application deadline.
-Yes 🗌 No
+If only one proposal was received on the above, has Commerce been notif If so, please attach approval.
+This approved a minimum of two week application deadline. fied? s must be 🗌 No